heinovski/plafosim/README.md

 | -------- | ------------- | ---------- | -------- |
 ![Scenario](doc/scenario.png) | ![Advertisement](doc/advertisement.png) | ![Assignment](doc/assignment.png) | ![Maneuver](doc/maneuver.png) |

-This tool is in active development and has not been published yet.
-For more information, contact Julian Heinovski ([heinovski@ccs-labs.org](mailto:heinovski@ccs-labs.org)).

 ---

 ## Quickstart